spryker/spryker-shop-core/Bundles/ShoppingListWidget/src/SprykerShop/Yves/ShoppingListWidget/Theme/default/components/molecules/shop-list-item/README.md

 # shop-list-item (molecule)

-Displays a drop-down at top navigation menu with list of shopping lists which includes shopping list name, customer name, number of products in list, and access.
+At top navigation menu, displays a drop-down list with shopping lists which includes shopping list name, customer name, number of products and access rights.

 ## Code sample